irvingreid/addon-telemetry/file-changes/README.md

 - saved-n,a.json: Filter specification for saved-session, Nightly/Aurora
 - addon-totals-mr.py: Like addon-change-mr.py, but totalled by addonID rather than broken down by appName / version / OS
 - change-perf-mr.py: Map/reduce to extract both file changes and bootstrap method performance
+- xpi-startup-mr.py: M/R to extract reasons why the XPI database was loaded at startup time